jford1906/prof.clontz.org/classes/2017/06/ma126/index.md

 ### Activities

 On days without an IRQ/TRQ, the instructor will assign **Activities** to be completed as a Team during the first 60 minutes of class.
-These activities will be used to cement students' understanding of the course standards.
-Attempt Points will be banked to Teams (not individuals) that successfully complete each day's Activity(s).
+Attempt Points will be banked to each Team
+(not individuals) that successfully complete each day's Activity(s).

 ### Surveys